 Professor Hollaar was one of the drafters of the Utah Digital Signature Act, which made Utah the first government in the world to recognize digital signatures as equivalent to handwritten ones.
 On November 19, 1997, as part of Utah's Digital Signature Day, Professor Hollaar executed the first legally-recognized digitally-signed will in the world.

 He has conducted research on hardware and software tradeoffs in system design, particularly as they apply to systems handling large text databases.
 He is the co-inventor of a new method of rapidly searching text stored on a disk, and was the primary architect for perhaps the first distributed, workstation-based information retrieval system.
 His past research has also included work on avionics and navigation systems.
-He was Director of Campus Networking during the development of the University's campus-wide data communications network, and remains involved with distributed systems and telephony.
+He was Director of Campus Networking during the development of the University's campus-wide data communications network.

 Comments to email@example.com